wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;You say the *jnani* is beyond.
 Beyond what?
 Beyond knowledge?

 **M:**&ensp;Knowledge has its rising and setting.
-Consciousness comes into beïng and goes out of beïng.
+Consciousness comes into being and goes out of being.
 It is a matter of daily occurrence and observation.
 We all know that sometimes we are conscious and sometimes not.
 When we are not conscious, it appears to us as a darkness or a blank.
 But a *jnani* is aware of himself as neither conscious nor unconscious, but purely